Georgie Fame and the Blue Flames: Concert and appearances

-In later years Fame was billed again with the Blue Flames and in the early 2000s he led a new line-up which included his son.
+In later years, Fame was billed again with the Blue Flames, and in the early 2000s, he led a new line-up which included his son.

 Georgie Fame and the Aussie Blue Flames

-Fame ventured to Australia annually from 1977 to 1988 in order to play his music, and escape the English winter.
+Fame ventured to Australia annually from 1977 to 1988 to play his music and escape the English winter.
 Speaking to Kate Deamer of The Sydney Morning Herald, he explained that "there are several attractions to coming over, not least of which is the climate.
 Also, I've now got a very warm relationship with Australian musicians and look forward to coming out each year to play with them".
 Each year an all-Australian backing band was hired to accompany Fame on tour, who were "top Sydney Jazz musicians".
 For the 1980 tour, they were called the Thrill Seekers, and were led by a front line of Keith Stirling (trumpet), Col Loughnan (saxophones, flute), and Herb Cannon (trombone) with Steve Murphy (guitar), Greg Lyon (bass), and Willie Qua (drums) completing the line-up.

-The next year the band changed their name to the Aussie Blue Flames, and Charlie Gould was the guitarist.
+The next year, the band changed their name to the Aussie Blue Flames, and Charlie Gould was the guitarist.
 Over the years, the band featured Dave Coulton (guitar, 1983), and Bob Johnson (trombone, 1987–88).
 In September 1988, Fame seconded the Aussie Blue Flames to Albert Studios in Sydney to record the album No Worries, borrowing from the Australian habit of saying "No worries" often.
 The musician credits were: